-- 4. Plaintiff is an individual residing in Massachusetts.
-From approximately January, 2015 through April, 2019, Plaintiff worked for Defendants as an employee at the Borgata Hotel Casino & Spa located in Atlantic City, New Jersey.
-Plaintiff's executed Consent to Join is attached and incorporated herein as Exhibit A pursuant to 29 U.S.C. § 216(b). - 5.
+- 4. Plaintiff is an individual currently residing in Massachusetts.
+From approximately January 2015 through April 2019, Plaintiff worked for Defendants as an employee at the Borgata Hotel Casino & Spa located in Atlantic City, New Jersey.
+Plaintiff's executed Consent to Join was previously filed in this case.
+See Complaint (Doc.
+1) at Ex.
+A. - 5.
 Defendant MGM Resorts International ("MGM Resorts") is a publicly held Delaware corporation with its principal executive office in Las Vegas, Nevada. - 6.
 Defendant Marina District Development Company, LLC owns, operates and does business as the Borgata Hotel Casino & Spa ("Borgata"), located in Atlantic City, New Jersey.
 As of August, 2016, MGM Resorts held a 100% ownership interest in Borgata.
-Borgata is a whollyowned consolidated subsidiary of MGM Resorts.
+Borgata is a wholly-owned consolidated subsidiary of MGM Resorts.